noiseprotocol/noise_spec/noise.md

 specify symmetric crypto algorithms (cipher and hash function).

-During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret key variable (**`k`**).
-This key is used to encrypt public keys and handshake payloads.
-Public keys and handshake payloads will also be mixed into a hash variable (**`h`**).
-The `h` variable will be authenticated with every handshake ciphertext, to ensure these ciphertexts are bound to earlier messages.
+During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret **chaining key** (**`ck`**).
+Cipher keys derived from the chaining key will be used to encrypt public keys and handshake payloads.
+These ciphertexts will be mixed into a hash variable (**`h`**).
+The previous `h` variable will be authenticated with every handshake ciphertext, to ensure these ciphertexts are bound to earlier data.

-To handle `k` and its associated **nonce** `n` we introduce the notion of a **`CipherState`** which contains `k` and `n` variables.
-This object has associated functions (or "methods") for performing encryption and decryption using its variables.
+To represent a cipher key and its associated **nonce** we introduce the notion of a **`CipherState`** which contains `k` and `n` variables.

-To handle mixing inputs into `k` and `h` we introduce a **`SymmetricHandshakeState`** which extends a `CipherState` with an `h` variable.
+To handle symmetric-key crypto during the handshake we introduce a **`SymmetricHandshakeState`** which extends a `CipherState` with an `h` variable and a chaining key `ck`.
 An implementation will create a `SymmetricHandshakeState` to handle a single Noise handshake, and can delete it once the handshake is finished.

-A `SymmetricHandshakeState` supports initializing `h` with a **handshake name** to reduce risks from key reuse.
+A `SymmetricHandshakeState` supports initializing `ck` and `h` with a **handshake name** to reduce risks from key reuse.
 It also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

 The below sections describe these concepts in more detail.